mui/material-ui/docs/src/pages/components/grid/grid.md

 ## System props

 As a CSS utility component, the `Grid` supports all [`system`](/system/properties/) properties.
-You can use them as prop directly on the component.
+You can use them as props directly on the component.